 Lawyers and attorneys in the Turks and Caicos are regulated by the Turks and Caicos Islands Bar Association, an independent entity established under the 1997 Legal Profession Ordinance.

-Whereas several larger firms exist which cover all ranges of legal services, many smaller firms have chosen to practice in specific areas, such as real estate transactions.
+Whereas several larger firms exist which cover all ranges of legal services, many smaller firms have chosen to practice in specific areas, such as

 Financial services in the Turks and Caicos are regulated by the Financial Services Commission (FSC).